 - 4 oz brie cheese wedge

 - ¼ cup slivered almonds toasted

-- 2 tbsp balsamic vinegar preferably white balsamic
+- 2 tablespoon balsamic vinegar preferably white balsamic

 - salt & pepper to taste